 All principal outstanding under each of the Exchange Notes was to be due on April 3, 2018 (the "Maturity Date").
-Each of the Exchange Notes bears interest at a rate of 6% per annum, with the interest that would accrue on the initial principal amount of the Exchange Notes during the first 12 months being guaranteed and deemed earned as of the date of issuance.
-Prior to the Maturity Date, all interest accrued under the Exchange Notes is payable in cash or, if certain conditions are met, payable in shares of common stock at the Company's option, at a conversion price of \$16.08 per share.
-As of June 30, 2016, the entire principal amount of the First and Second Exchange Notes, \$300,000 of the Third Exchange Note, and the interest related to the First, Second, and Third Exchange Notes has been converted into 145,227 shares of common stock.
+Each of the Exchange Notes bore interest at a rate of 6% per annum, with the interest that would accrue on the initial principal amount of the Exchange Notes during the first 12 months being guaranteed and deemed earned as of the date of issuance.
+Prior to the Maturity Date, all interest accrued under the Exchange Notes was payable in cash or, if certain conditions were met, payable in shares of common stock at the Company's option, at a conversion price of \$16.08 per share.
+The entire principal amount of the First and Second Exchange Notes, \$300,000 of the Third Exchange Note, and the interest related to the First, Second, and Third Exchange Notes has been converted into 145,227 shares of common stock.
 In July 2016, the Company paid Riverside \$840,000 to redeem in full the remaining principal balance of the Third Exchange Note.
+The debt discounts associated with the converted debt was recorded to interest expense.